pingcap/docs/tidb-cloud/branch-manage.md

 ## Create a branch

-You can only create branches for TiDB Serverless clusters that are created after July 5, 2023.

 > **Note:**
 >
-> For each organization, the number of branches has a [limit](/tidb-cloud/branch-overview.md#limitations-and-quotas).
+> You can only create branches for TiDB Serverless clusters that are created after July 5, 2023.
+See [limitations-and-quotas](/tidb-cloud/branch-overview.md#limitations-and-quotas) for more limitations.

 To create a branch, perform the following steps: